 Presenting Charles Wright, founder of the Watts 103rd St. Rhythm Band a musical icon.
-For more than 40 years he's created memorable music, which has apparently pleased people in many diverse ways.
+For more than 40 years Charles Wright has created memorable music, which has apparently pleased people in many diverse ways.
+He is more than just an ole’ school musician—he is a music historian.

-Charles Wright is more than just an ole’ school musician, he is a music historian.
-His Express Yourself Television Show is a musical exploration, a history lesson which takes its viewers to their most desired destinations.
+Charles’ Express Yourself Television Show is a musical exploration, a history lesson which takes its viewers to their most desired destinations.
 It showcases five decades of his experience as an artist and a record producer, and finally the star of his own television show.
+“His Message”